temma22-57/Backgammon/java-backgammon/README.md

 4. Valid destination points will be highlighted
 5. Click on a highlighted point to move a checker there
 6. Use the "End Turn" button when you've made all possible moves
-7. Use the "Undo Move" button if you want to take back a move

 ## Game Rules